crazoter/steno-layman/README.md

 	- So basically, you got to relearn QWERTY, but with half the number of buttons.
 - A little more Googling and you find out that it can take approximately *3 - 6 months* to reach ~40 WPM using stenography ([src](https://didoesdigital.com/typey-type/support)).
 In comparison, your typing speed with a QWERTY keyboard can be from around 40-70 WPM or even higher depending on your proficiency.
 Aspiring stenographers spend *2 years* of their life just to learn how to type this thing (albeit graduating at a wack speed of 225 WPM).
 - What that means is that you have to spend at least 3 - 6 months learning this thing, which is not just a new keyboard layout, but also what is arguably a new language altogether, since stenography is full of shortcuts called "briefs".
 These shortcuts allow you to type words and phrases that aren't intuitively based on the characters you actually press.
-- Here's the thing; what if I want to type faster but don't want to spend all that money and time learning something like that?
-Maybe I just want instant results.
+- Stenographers need that speed for transcribing text, but the layman doesn't; it's good enough if they get a small improvement, better still if you can achieve that without relearning the keyboard.
 Maybe you already know how to touch type on the keyboard and you're just looking to make your typing speed faster without having to go through the hassle.
 - This is a tool designed for people for you.

 ## Why stenography is faster